arpa2/tlspool/doc/socketprotocol.rst

 TLS POOL SOCKET PROTOCOL
 ------------------------

-The TLS pool concentrates interactions about TLS, and does this by offering service on a UNIX domain socket.
-An application using the TLS pool would open a connection to this socket by specifying its file name.
+The TLS Pool concentrates interactions about TLS, and does this by offering service on a UNIX domain socket.
+An application using the TLS Pool would open a connection to this socket by specifying its file name.

-Once connected, the TLS pool awaits command requests.
+Once connected, the TLS Pool awaits command requests.
 These are always sent on the initiative of the application, and each command results in exactly one response, at least as long as the connection remains open.
-This means that the TLS pool will never initiate concurrent interactions, but the application is free to do so.
+This means that the TLS Pool will never initiate concurrent interactions, but the application is free to do so.

 Some commands may take some time to finish, which is why concurrency is supported.
-Packets are sent to the TLS pool with an identifier that will be copied copied from request to response.
+Packets are sent to the TLS Pool with an identifier that will be copied copied from request to response.
 But slower batch processes, which usually are mere scripts, have the freedom of not adopting the corresponding complexity.

-Some requests to the TLS pool return a response that invites a new request with additional data; the best example is the PINENTRY command which returns to request a PIN being entered.
+Some requests to the TLS Pool return a response that invites a new request with additional data; the best example is the PINENTRY command which returns to request a PIN being entered.
 In such followup-requests, the callback identifier from the response should be copied into the new request.